Data Protection requests

 - central government departments

-Where we can, we will tell you in advance if your data will be shared with any third parties.
-You will be informed in most cases when your data is collected.
-However, when we are required to share your data for the purposes of crime, taxation or by another law, you will not be informed.
+Where we can, we'll tell you in advance if your data will be shared with any third parties.
+You'll be informed in most cases when your data is collected.
+However, when we're required to share your data for the purposes of crime, taxation or by another law, you will not be informed.

-If you are making a request under Schedule 2, Part 1of the Data Protection Act 2018, please use the Southwark Disclosure form (docx, 24kb).
+If you're making a request under Schedule 2, Part 1 of the Data Protection Act 2018, use the Southwark Disclosure form (docx, 24kb).
 Please do not use this form to ask for information about yourself.